mgifford/gifsack-or-wolford/_pages/ottawa.md

 We would love to have you over for dinner at our home on Friday night (July 27).
 It will be a simple casual affair - pizza and salad in our backyard.
 We will have beer, wine, and juice no need to bring anything.
 As it is the night before the big day we will try to make this an early night :)

-### Saturday Morning (July 28) (Family & Out of Town)

-To be Determined (after we consult a few folks and perhaps weather dependent)

-Some friends have offered to guide you on a hike (fairly flat) in Gatineau park.
-More info to come!
-If it looks like it will be a really hot day, then it will be an early morning hike, followed perhaps by a dip in a lake.
-If its not too hot, then we are thinking about organizing a drop-in pre-hike breakfast in Chelsea (at Nancy's) - simple pastries and coffee :) Then heading out for a hike at around 10:30.

 ## Post-Wedding Activity for all

 ### Sunday afternoon (July 29) (Everyone Welcome!!)